jeromeguillaume/kong-plugin-soap-xml-handling/README.md

     "result": 60
 }
 ```
-You can change operation to following values:
+You can change operation to the following values:
 - `Subtract`
 - `Divide`
 - `Multiply`